-Resource Guarding in a 8 month old Cane Corso
+Resource Guarding in an 8-month-old Cane Corso

 So we have found another trainer who comes to your home, said his great temperament etc and taught us various things to show our dog we are the pack leader not him.
 Gesture eating we eat then he has some that helped but once back in his bowl eating normal growls watches you while eating.
 Runs crazy biting sofa clothes running of, was taught to isolate him he would then chew the wall, taught we leave the room he would chew stuff in the room.
 We now have him in garden more, have kong toys etc got better (not that I would dare go near him with his kong full of food.)